MediaComem/comem-archidep/ex/unix-pipeline-solutions.md

   Somewhere over the rainbow
   The colors of the rainbow so pretty in the sky
   ```
-* Print the second word of each line in the text.
+* Print the second word of each line in the text

   **Solution:**